 Constructed from a mixture of glass and metal, the 2.7cm thick device is easily the most beautiful way to alter your heating and possibly the slickest home connected gadget yet.
 The front slightly curves, adding more class, and a circular, sharp 480x480 LCD sits bang in the centre.

 Over the years it's become thinner and the screen larger, making it even more desirable.
-And while Hive's aesthetic design has come on leaps and bounds of late thanks to Yves Behar, we still think Nest is still the best-looking device.
+And while Hive's aesthetic design has come on leaps and bounds of late thanks to Yves Behar, we still think Nest is still the best-looking smart thermostat out there.

 The circular theme from the body carries over into the software and it creates an intuitive experience.